FailAcademy/learning/wdp-vancouver/_slides/week-02/01-flexbox.md

 # Flexbox Syntax

-Here is how we create a vertically-centered element using flexbox:
+Here is how we create a horizontally/vertically-centered element using flexbox:

 ```css
 .container {